NikV/bbPress-keyboard-shortcuts/README.md

-bbPress-shift-enter
+bbPress-keyboard-shortcuts-reply
 ===================

-bbPress keyboard shortcut plugin to simply public replies.
+bbPress keyboard shortcut plugin to simply publish replies.
 Pretty simple.

 Only works if you are clicked on the reply textarea and press the keyboard shortcut within it.